 Approach for partitioning

-Why the document-based secondary index partitioning of database has expensive read queries?
+💡 Why does document-based secondary index partitioning of database result in expensive read queries?

 Rebalancing

-- some machine failed, that we need to move the data to another available machine
+- Some machine fails, that we need to move the data to another available machine

 When the number of nodes N changes, most of the data needs to be moved from one node to another.
 The simple solution is to create many more partitions than the number of nodes, when a new node is added, it steels few partitions from other nodes until the partitions are fairly distributed once again.